This chart illustrates how integrating the output from solar and wind energy producers is a challenge for Idaho Power.

-Also note the sporadic nature of the wind production, as reflected in the uneven appearance of the graph line.
-Each time wind production goes up or down, other resources must be increased or decreased to keep overall system generation in line with customer demand.
+Also note the sporadic nature of wind and solar production, as reflected in the uneven appearance of the graph lines.
+Each time production from one source goes up or down, other resources must immediately be increased or decreased to keep overall system generation in line with customer demand.

 The red line represents the nameplate capacity of wind generation on Idaho Power’s system.
 The chart reflects a three-hour delay, and is updated every 15 minutes.
 Note: Data is preliminary and subject to revision.